mw-jkr/gxiv_oopproject/README.md

 # gxiv_oopproject
-GXIV OOP Project
-A 2D shooting game built with libGDX
+GXIV is a 2D shooting game built with libGDX

 Note:
 - Only for PC platform.